-Action on Armed Violence (AOAV) has a central mission: to carry out research and advocacy in order to reduce the incidence and impact of global armed violence.
+Action on Armed Violence (AOAV) is a London-based research charity that has a central mission: to carry out research and advocacy in order to reduce the incidence and impact of global armed violence.

-To help reduce this burden of pain and suffering, we at AOAV carry out research and advocacy campaigns to strengthen international laws and standards on the availability and use of conventional and improvised weapons, to build recognition of the rights of victims and survivors of armed violence, and to research, understand and act effectively on the root causes of armed violence in affected countries.
+To help reduce this burden of pain and suffering, we carry out research and advocacy campaigns to strengthen international laws and standards on the availability and use of conventional and improvised weapons.
+We do so to help build recognition of the rights of victims and survivors of armed violence.
+We also seek to research the root causes and consequences of armed violence in affected countries.